KubeRocketCI/docs/docs/use-cases/custom-pipelines-flow.md

     3. Create a Custom Tekton Trigger Template.

-        Create a Tekton Trigger Template to invoke the custom `github-build-edp pipeline`.
+        Create a Tekton Trigger Template to invoke the custom `github-build-semver` pipeline.
 Use the `custom-deploy.yaml` template in the `templates/triggers` directory.
 Modify the `.spec.resourcetemplates.spec.pipelineRef.name` field to reference the custom pipeline that uses the `hello-world` custom Tekton task, in this case, `custom-deploy`.

         Here is the relevant part of the `custom-deploy.yaml` trigger template: